Meet the Icons

 Georgia Stathakos Deatherage

 Georgia is a former belly dancer turned bodyworker and massage therapist, who also creates handmade jewelry.
 Her work centers on the body, movement, and personal transformation, blending physical practice with creative expression.
 She operates from a deeply personal space, both in her work and in her environment.
-She will be photographed in her backyard along Greens Bayou, where her story reflects resilience in raising a daughter and starting over after Hurricane Ike.
+She was photographed on the staircase of the Frost Bank Building where she played as a little girl visiting her father at work.

 Anette Kinslow

 Annette is a jewelry artist, cemetery tour guide, and passionate historian deeply connected to Galveston’s past.
 Known as the “queen of sea glass,” she transforms found objects into pieces that carry both beauty and story.
 Her work reflects a reverence for history and the layers of meaning held within physical spaces.
-She will be photographed in the Broadway Cemetery during the yellow bloom, where her story represents preservation, memory, and the enduring presence of those who came before.
+She was photographed in the Old Galveston Cemetery on Broadway during the yellow bloom, where her story represents preservation, memory, and the enduring presence of those who came before.

 Cora Moore

 Michael is a lifelong Galveston resident whose career has been dedicated to serving the city and its people.
 His connection to the island is built through years of consistency, presence, and commitment to community life.
 Outside of his work, he shares a quieter side of the island through time spent at the beach with his partner and his dog, Hermione.
-He will be photographed at Apffel Beach, where his story reflects continuity, routine, and the lived experience of calling Galveston home.
+He was photographed at Apffel Park Road, where his story reflects continuity, routine, and the lived experience of calling Galveston home.

 Michael Perkins